Web Site Top Page

 Professor, Faculty of Letters, University of Tokyo

 I have been, since the birth of the WWWeb, quite taken with the possibilities inherent in the digital domain for the development of and sharing of information related to the area East Asian religious/philosophical thought, with this present web site being one of the earliest to appear in the field of Asian Studies research, and one of the very few to survive and grow over more than two decades.
-The exciting challenges and opportunities that are presently available have stimulated me to initiate a few digital-web projects, most important of which at present are the Digital Dictionary of Buddhism and Chinese/Japanese/Korean/Vietnamese-English Dictionary, as well as the rest of the glossaries, indexes, translations, and other guides contained on this site.
+The exciting challenges and opportunities that have opened up for our generation have stimulated me to initiate a few digital-web projects, most important of which are the Digital Dictionary of Buddhism and Chinese/Japanese/Korean/Vietnamese-English Dictionary, as well as the rest of the glossaries, indexes, translations, and other guides contained on this site.
 I am also the founder and managing editor of H-Buddhism, a network for communication among academic specialists in Buddhist studies.
 In 2012, I initiated the H-Buddhism Zotero Bibliography Project, which, at the time of the present writing, contains 9,000 items.